Update Chrome now to fix this urgent zero-day flaw

 How to update Chrome and related browsers

 Chrome will normally update itself automatically when you relaunch the browser on a Mac or PC.
 (If you're working on a company-owned machine, your IT department may decide when to install the update.)
-On Linux, you may have to run a general-purpose software updater or wait until your distribution pushes out an update bundle.
+On Linux, you may have to run your distribution's general-purpose software updater or wait for an update bundle.

 If the browser relaunch doesn't update Chrome, then you just need to click the three vertical dots at the top of the browser window, scroll down to and click Help, and then click About Google Chrome.